Affine su(2) fusion rules from gerbe 2-isomorphisms: The basic gerbe over SU(2)

 The basic gerbe $\,\cG_1\,$ over the group manifold of $\,\sug\,$ is the unique (up to a 1-isomorphism, see Section \ref{sec:triv}) gerbe with the curvature given by the Cartan 3-form \qq \curv(\cG_1)=\frac{1}{12\pi}\,\tr\bigl(\th_L\wedge\th_L\wedge\th_L \bigr)\,,\qquad\qquad\th_L(g)=g^{-1}\,\sfd g\,,\qquad g\in\sug\ . \qqq The class of the rescaled 3-form $\,\tfrac{1}{2\pi} \,\curv(\cG_1)\,$ is a generator of the integral cohomology group $\,H^3\bigl(\sug,\bZ\bigr)\cong\bZ\,$ embedded in $\,H^3\bigl(\sug,\bR \bigr)$.\

 Let us fix a positive integer $\,\sfk\,$ for the rest of the paper.
 We shall be concerned with a gerbe $\,\cG\,$ of $\,\sfk\,$ times the curvature of $\,\cG_1$,\ which is otherwise constructed in the same manner as $\,\cG_1$.\ We shall refer to $\,\cG\,$ as the {\em canonical gerbe}.
+It is 1-isomorphic to the $\sfk$-th $\star$-power of the basic gerbe.
 An explicit construction of the canonical gerbe over $\,\sug\,$ in terms of its local data (i.e.\ in the language of the Deligne hypercohomology) was originally given in \cite{Gawedzki:1987ak}.
 In the remainder of this section, we explain in some detail the geometric construction along the lines of \cite{Gawedzki:2002se}, providing the level of detail that we need for Sections \ref{sec:triv}--\ref{sec:fusmorph}.

 We shall first set up our conventions and assemble the necessary algebraic objects.
 The standard Pauli matrices are \qq \si_1=\left(\begin{smallmatrix} 0 & 1 \\ 1 & 0 \end{smallmatrix}\right)\,,\qquad\qquad\si_2=\left( \begin{smallmatrix} 0 & -\sfi \\ \sfi & 0 \end{smallmatrix}\right)\,, \qquad\qquad\si_3=\left(\begin{smallmatrix} 1 & 0 \\ 0 & -1 \end{smallmatrix}\right)\ . \qqq In the complexified Lie algebra $\,\sua^\Cb$,\ we choose the Cartan subalgebra $\,\tgt=\bC\,\si_3$ and fix the $\adj$-invariant bilinear (Killing) form given by the trace as \qq K(X,Y)=\tr(X\cdot Y)\,,\qquad\qquad X,Y\in\sua^\Cb\,. \qqq We subsequently use the latter to identify the Lie algebra with its dual.
 Under this identification, the weight lattice of the algebra becomes $\,P=\tfrac{1}{2}\,\bZ\,\si_3$, with the single fundamental weight $\,\La=\tfrac{1}{2}\,\si_3$,\ and the root lattice takes the form $\,Q=\bZ\,\si_3$, with the single simple root $\,\a=\si_3$.\ The fundamental affine Weyl alcove at level $\,\sfk\,$ is the 1-simplex \qq \cA_{\rm W}^\sfk=\{\ \la\,\La \ \vert \ \la\in[0,\sfk] \ \}\,, \qqq whence also its identification with the closed segment $\,[0,\sfk]\,$ mentioned in the introduction and used throughout the paper.
 Upon exponentiation \qq \erm^{2\pi\sfi\la\,\La/\sfk}=\Big(\begin{smallmatrix} \erm^{\pi\sfi\la/\sfk} & 0 \\ 0 & \erm^{-\pi\sfi\la/\sfk}\end{smallmatrix}\Big)=:t_\la\,, \qqq it produces an interval in the Cartan subgroup $\,T=\uj\,$ which intersects each $\Adj$-orbit at exactly one point.